directus/directus/docs/extensions/sdk-composables.md

 ---
-description: Learn about the ItemsService in Directus and how to utilize them when building extensions.
+description: Learn about the extension SDK composables and how to utilize them when developing custom extensions.
 contributors: Esther Agbaje
 ---